If you are already in Sweden and want to apply for a work permit

 - need a new permit because you are switching employers or occupations

 - have worked while you were an asylum seeker, have had your application denied, and have been offered continued employment

-- have a residence permit to attend a college or university
+- have a residence permit to study at a university or university college

 - have a residence permit in order to seek employment after finishing your studies

 - have entered Sweden to see an employer (only if there is great demand for workers in the occupation)

 - have a residence permit because you met a partner in Sweden but the relationship has ended.
 In that case you must have a job or a job offer.
 Assuming that you apply for a work permit before your previous one expires, you have the right to continue working or start at a new job while waiting for the decision.
 Find out about application procedures under Extending your work permit.

 If you are a non-EU national with a university degree or five years' professional experience and a salary equivalent to one and a half times the average gross salary in Sweden, you may apply for an EU Blue Card.

 If you have applied for asylum, have received a temporary residence permit and are able to support yourself through your work, you can apply for a permanent residence permit.